-The outbreak and spread of the coronavirus pandemic (COVID-19) during 2020 has led to a historic contraction in global economic activity.
-In the insurance market, the containment and mobility restriction measures have had a significant effect on the volume of business and an uneven impact on claims depending on the line of business.
-Also relevant were the expenses arising from measures to ensure the protection of staff against the COVID-19 pandemic and to ensure business continuity.
+The outbreak and spread of the coronavirus pandemic (COVID-19) during 2020 has caised a historic contraction in global economic activity.
+In the insurance market, the containment and mobility restriction measures had a significant effect on the volume of business and an uneven impact on claims depending on the line of business.
+Also relevant were the expenses arising from measures to ensure the protection of staff against the COVID-19 pandemic and to ensure business continuity, some of which still apply.

 From a financial perspective, the pandemic triggered episodes of marked volatility in the financial markets and a sharp depreciation of currencies in several emerging countries.
-The situation has been accompanied by monetary stimulus measures promoted by central banks that have led to lower interest rates and increased government borrowing to cope with the extra spending caused by the health crisis.
-In this regard, progress on the vaccine against the coronavirus improves the future outlook but remains uncertain.
+Situation that was accompanied by monetary stimulus measures promoted by central banks that led to lower interest rates and increased government borrowing to cope with the extra spending caused by the health crisis.
+The progress in vaccination has improved the future outlook, but uncertainties remain in certain sectors.